 We want to assure everyone that we continue to have the best interest of their health and safety in mind as we take these added precautions with renovations.

-The north face of the healthcare building will be removed beginning the week of August 10.
+Removal of the north face of the healthcare building began the week of August 10.
 Construction in the former Bistro and Dining areas has resumed from the exterior side of the main building only.
 This area has been sealed off and can only be accessed by construction crews on the exterior.

 The restroom across from the mail alcove has been closed and will remain so until the completion of the construction project.
 The restrooms down the South Wing outside of Hunter Hall remain open.

-The large tree and container in the middle of Harkey Terrace will be removed sometime in August.
-We consulted with an expert to try to save this tree, however it has a fungus and gloomy scale.
-The area will be repainted once the tree is removed.
+The large tree and container in the middle of Harkey Terrace has been removed.
+We consulted with an expert to try to save this tree, however it had a fungus and gloomy scale.
+The area is being repainted.